defold/doc/docs/en/manuals/android.md

 To bundle select <kbd>Project ▸ Bundle... ▸ Android Application...</kbd> from the menu.

-If you want the editor to automatically create random debug certificates, leave the *Certificate* and *Private key* fields empty:
+If you want the editor to automatically create random debug certificates, leave the *Keystore* and *Keystore password* fields empty:

 ![Signing Android bundle](images/android/sign_bundle.png)

-If you want to sign your bundle with a particular certificate and key, specify the *.pem* and *.pk8* files:
+If you want to sign your bundle with a particular keystore, specify the *Keystore* and *Keystore password* files:

 ![Signing Android bundle](images/android/sign_bundle2.png)